All Mod Cons

-All Mod Cons is the third studio album by the British band The Jam, released in 1978 by Polydor Records.
+All Mod Cons is the third studio album by the English band the Jam, released on 3 November 1978 by Polydor Records.
 The title, a British idiom one might find in housing advertisements, is short for "all modern conveniences" and is a pun on the band's association with the mod revival.
+The cover is a visual joke showing the band in a bare room.
 The album reached No. 6 in the UK Albums Chart.

 The album was reissued in the United States in 1979, with the song "The Butterfly Collector" replacing "Billy Hunt".

 Background and music

 Following the release of their second album, This Is the Modern World, the Jam undertook a 1978 tour of the US supporting American rock band Blue Öyster Cult.
 The Jam were not well received on the tour and This Is the Modern World failed to reach the Billboard 200 chart.
 Under pressure from their record company, Polydor, to deliver a hit record, songwriter Paul Weller was suffering from writer's block when the band returned to the UK.
 Weller admitted to a lack of interest during the writing/recording process, and had to completely re-record a new set of songs for the album after producer Chris Parry rejected the first batch as being sub-standard.
 All Mod Cons was more commercially successful than This Is the Modern World.

 British Invasion pop influences run through the album, most obviously in the cover of The Kinks' "David Watts".
 The single "Down in the Tube Station at Midnight", which Weller had originally discarded because he was unhappy with the song's arrangement, was rescued from the studio bin by producer Vic Coppersmith and became one of the band's most successful chart hits up to that point, peaking at number 15 on the UK Singles Chart.
 The song is a first-person narrative of a young man who walks into a tube station on the way home to his wife, and is beaten by far right thugs.
 The lyrics of the song "To Be Someone (Didn't We Have a Nice Time)" criticised fickle people who attach themselves to people who enjoy success and leave them once that is over.

 "Class issues were very important to me at that time ..." said Weller.
 "Woking has a bit of a stockbroker belt on its outskirts.
 So I had those images – people catching the train to Waterloo to go to the city.
 'Mr Clean' was my view of that."

 All Mod Cons was reissued on CD in 2006, featuring a second disc of b-sides, outtakes and unreleased demos and a DVD containing a 40-minute documentary directed by Don Letts.